joshbegley/nyt-latest/README.md

 `Exclusively from New York Times Audio, our new app.`\
 https://nytimes.com/2023/06/12/podcasts/headlines-nyt-audio-app.html?searchResultPosition=8

-**Silvio Berlusconi, Showman Who Upended Italian Politics and Culture, Dies at 86**\
+**Silvio Berlusconi, a Showman Who Upended Italian Politics and Culture, Dies at 86**\
 `He introduced sex and glamour to Italian TV and then brought the same formula to politics, dominating the country and its culture for more than 20 years.`\
 https://nytimes.com/2023/06/12/world/europe/silvio-berlusconi-dead.html?searchResultPosition=9